 What do Jeff Bezos, Bill Gates, and Arianna Huffington all have in common?
 They’re all super successful, and they all get at least eight hours of sleep a night.
 Success in business can be directly tied to the amount of time you spend sleeping.

 Sleep helps with memory, motivation, and interpersonal skills, all vital components of doing good business.
 If your resolution is to find the job you’re looking for, starting the company you’ve always dreamed of, or even just put in better hours at the job you have, then sleep could be the piece of the puzzle that you’ve been missing.
 Don’t neglect that time on your mattress, think of it as fuel for the day, and wake up feeling motivated and powerful knowing that the hours you spend awake will be at peak performance.
 Hey, if it works for Bill Gates, it’ll work for you.

 Get the Body You Want

-Trying to become a workout warrior in 2018?
+Trying to become a workout warrior?
 Make sure you don’t neglect your sleep.
 Sleep is when your body recharges, not just mending muscles, but producing the hormones and enzymes that will make your body stronger, faster, and quicker to recover.
 Sleep science has become a huge part of the success of elite athletes.
 Lebron James, Tom Brady, and the women’s olympic hockey team all have dedicated sleep specialists.
 James and Brady are said to sleep up to 12 hours a day!
 While that might not be feasible for you, there is tons of evidence to suggest that if you’re looking for peak results in the gym, you’re going to have to put time in on your mattress first.

 Make sleeping comfortably part of your New Year’s resolution.
 Save $125 off instantly on a Nectar Mattress.